A creditors’ voluntary liquidation, is the term used to define the voluntary liquidation of an insolvent company.

 Benefits Associated with a Creditor’s Voluntary Liquidation

-There are often benefits to those associated with a company in arranging for it to be placed in liquidation, including:
+There are often benefits to arranging for a voluntary liquidation, including:

 - It is a way in which a director may avoid or limit personal liability under a Director Penalty Notice issued by the ATO.